darius/cant/overview.md

 One more bit of sugar for calls: `foo.bar` is shorthand for `(foo .bar)` (meaning, again, `(call foo {.bar})`).

-The remaining differences are a whole lot of bikeshedding.
-For instance, I'm trying to use only ordinary English words, preferably short, and never abbrevs like `cons`, jargon like `lambda`, or names like `Boolean`.
-I could offer the excuse that this standard jibes with the goal of an explainable system -- but I went way overboard in changing familiar names.
-The only real justification for weighing familiarity to *programmers* at *zero* is that it pleases me and I want to see where it goes.

 ## OK, but can't you list some vague aspirations and utopian priorities?